Alexisbol/ada-template-website/README.md

 </script>

 The dataset does not only contain stocks, but also ETFs (Exchange-Traded Funds), which can be imagined like a grouping of stocks of the same sector.
 An example of this is "DBA", the Invesco DB Agriculture Fund, which groups stocks in the agricultural sector.
-In principle, ETF are meant to lower the investor's risk since the crash of a single stock can be counterbalanced by the remainding ones.
+In principle, ETF are meant to lower the investor's risk since the crash of a single stock can be counterbalanced by the remaining ones.

 <div id="sunburst" style="width:100%; height:700px;"></div>